Visitor guide

 About our service

-Saint-Denis Necropolis Tickets acts as a facilitator to help international visitors purchase skip-the-line, timed tickets for the Royal Necropolis of the Basilica of Saint-Denis, which is owned and managed by the French state.
-We do not resell tickets — we provide a personalised booking and English-language support service, and our concierge service fee is included in the displayed price.
+Saint-Denis Necropolis Tickets acts as a facilitator to help international visitors purchase skip-the-line, open-dated tickets for the Royal Necropolis of the Basilica of Saint-Denis, which is owned and managed by the French state.
+We do not resell tickets — we provide a personalised booking and support service in your own language, and our concierge service fee is included in the displayed price.
 The basilica's nave is a free place of worship; our tickets are for the paid Royal Necropolis only.
 For those who prefer to purchase directly, the official ticket site is saint-denis-basilique.fr.

 Ready to book?